sifulan-access-federation/ifirexman-training/guides/federationcore.md

    kubectl create cm metadata-signer-sign-sh --from-file=sign.sh -n central-svcs
    ```

-6. Edit the `edugain.fd` file and update the `ifirexman.edu` with your federation's registration authority name and `ifirexman` with your federation short name in lower letter set at Jagger.
+6. Edit the `edugain.fd` file and update the `https://ifirexman.edu` with your federation's registration authority name and `ifirexman.edu` with your federation domain fqdn in lower letter set at Jagger.
 After that run the following command:

    ```bash
    kubectl create cm metadata-signer-edugain-fd --from-file=edugain.fd -n central-svcs kubectl create cm metadata-signer-edugain-ca --from-file=eduGAIN-signer-ca.pem -n central-svcs
    ```

-7. Edit the `full.fd` file and update the `iFIRExMAN` with your federation short name and `ifirexman` with your federation short name in lower letter set at Jagger.
+7. Edit the `full.fd` file and update the `iFIRExMAN` with your federation short name and `ifirexman.edu` with your federation domain fqdn in lower letter set at Jagger.
 After that run the following command:

    ```bash
    kubectl create cm metadata-signer-full-fd --from-file=full.fd -n central-svcs